Yesterday was stressful, like cliff diving.

 Both messages were the nourishment I needed to stay the course with that which is important to me.

-And I woke to give the baby a bottle and more than sleep, I had to share what I learned.
+I had to share what I learned.

 When you are parched… when you are most in need, He will send reinforcements.
-God, in his knight in shining armor ways, will send what you need to dust off and trudge on.
+God, in His knight in shining armor ways, will send what you need to dust off and trudge on.
 A pack of M&Ms, an opportunity to nap, a phone call from a friend, a lottery win… recognizing Him as a real and tangible “fan” is a lesson in the mess for me today.

 When the mountain is too big to climb He will rescue me and lead me unto things I had not known.